Kanato-Nakakuni/ComputationalMacro/README.md

 - **`Lec07_Transition.ipynb`**
   Explains the algorithm for solving transitional dynamics, using the effects of education subsidies in a two-period model with endogenous human capital as an example.

-- **`Lec08_InfiniteHorizon.ipynb`**
-  Explains algorithms for solving the infinite-horizon household optimization problem, such as value function iteration and policy function iteration.

-- **`Lec09_NumericalMethod.ipynb`**
+- **`Lec08_NumericalMethod.ipynb`**
   Explains concepts and algorithms for major numerical problems: root finding (bisection and Newton–Raphson methods), numerical optimization (golden-section search and Newton’s method), and function approximation (interpolation).

-- **`Lec10_NumericalMethod_Ex.ipynb`**
+- **`Lec09_NumericalMethod_Ex.ipynb`**
   Serves as a coding session for implementing the numerical methods from Lecture 9 to solve a static consumption–leisure problem.

+- **`Lec10_InfiniteHorizon.ipynb`**
+  Explains algorithms for solving the infinite-horizon household optimization problem, such as value function iteration and policy function iteration.

 - **`Lec11_Aiyagari.ipynb`**
   Explains (1) the Aiyagari model and (2) Tauchen's method in discretizing the AR(1) income process.